 Annual website traffic to ClimbSmith.com before and after COVID-19

 The orange trend line shows an upward trend of traffic starting at the beginning of March 2019 and increasing over the following weeks.
-It demonstrates the seasonal interest and activity of climbers that inevitably stokes up each spring.
 Compare that with the blue trend line of 2020 and the impotent trajectory of traffic at the same time one year later.

 Another data set from Google Trends demonstrates a similar pattern.
 Overall interest for rock climbing typically sees relative highs in the spring, but this year a dramatic dip in interest coincided with COVID-19 as climbers were likely resigned to their fate of not being able to climb.
 In other words, why bother researching new gear or routes when you can’t climb?